The following income can be subtracted/deducted from your New Mexico return:

 Deduction for New Mexico Medical Care Savings Account

-If you or your spouse are enrolled in a New Mexico Medical Care Savings Account, (NMMSA) established by an employer, and during 2023 you have made or received contributions to the account or have made or received distributions from the account you may be entitled to claim a New Mexico medical care savings account exemption.
+If you or your spouse are enrolled in a New Mexico Medical Care Savings Account, (NMMSA) established by an employer, and during 2024 you made or received contributions to the account or made or received distributions from the account, you may be entitled to claim a New Mexico medical care savings account exemption.

-Deduction for Contributions to NM Education Trust Account
+Deduction for Contributions to New Mexico Education Trust Account

 Military Active Duty Pay

-Medical Care Expenses for Persons Age 65 Years or Older
+Medical Care Expense Deduction for Persons Age 65 Years or Older

 Medical Care Expenses Deduction